Africa Addio: Synopsis

 Between 18 and 20 January 1964, a genocide occurs in Zanzibar, with large lines of captive Arab civilians being marched at gunpoint to a location where they will be shot by a firing squad.
 The bodies of countless thousands, some in mass graves and most others strewn across the ground, are photographed from a helicopter.
 The narrator confirms that this footage is the only documentation to prove that this genocide ever took place.
 Arab villagers march towards the shorelines, in a futile attempt to escape the carnage.
 Despite the fact that there was little to no way out at all, only a few manages to ride off in wooden fishing vessels, with the rest being left stranded to their fate.
 The filmmakers fly over the beach again the following day and find the bodies of all the villagers who tried to get to the ocean.
 The genocide claimed the lives of approximately 5,000 Arab and South Asian civilians.

 At Fort São Sebastião, one of the fortresses on the Ilha de Moçambique built by Vasco de Gama along the coast of Mozambique, Portuguese soldiers attend a Catholic Mass and receive the Eucharist while guerilla rebels on the mainland travel hesitantly through the morning fog.
 In Angola during the Angolan War of Independence, Portuguese soldiers lay traps for the rebel guerillas in the forest.
 The narrator bitterly laments that the Portuguese have ‘consistently tried to integrate black Africans into society’, while the Portuguese settlers were hated and shunned in return.

 Scene from Africa Addio showing the hunt of a formerly protected hippopotamus on a game preserve.

-In the middle of the Bugesera invasion in Rwanda during January 1964, the Watusi are pursued by the Bantu rebels after anti-Watusi propaganda was pushed by the Chinese for political purposes.
-In two months, the Bantu massacre 18,000 Watusi.
+In the middle of the Bugesera invasion in Rwanda during January 1964, Watusi rebels are pursued by the Bahutu forces after anti-Watusi propaganda was pushed by the Chinese for political purposes.
+In two months, the Bahutu massacre 18,000 Watusi.
 On the banks of the Kagera River, 54 amputated hands are found by authorities near a tree that was used as a makeshift chopping block.
-25 Bantu guerillas are arrested for the heinous crime.
+25 Bahutu guerillas are arrested for the heinous crime.
 The waters of the Kwoni send the corpses downstream, and for days fishermen work to remove the bodies so their drinking water isn’t contaminated.
 The bodies are moved onto the beach and burned in a mass grave.
 Thousands of refugees attempt to flee to Uganda.

 At dawn on 25 February 1964 in Uganda, “operation cropping” begins after the British leave once more and the African government declares that the national parks will be for hunting.
 Countless animals, formerly protected, are hunted for their meat.
 On 25 March 1964 at Murchison Falls National Park, elephants are hunted.

 On 3 April 1964 at Queen Elizabeth National Park, hippopotamus are hunted and hundreds of hippo skulls are shown covering a beach.
 In an attempt to stop the spread of buzzards, the rotting corpses are destroyed with grenades.